Coleganet/Coleganet-Pool-Install/README.md

 How Does it Work?
 ----------
 You will be required to get a VPS or cloud service like AWS instance etc or a server that can be obtained from several hosts online or if you have your very own server at your premises that can also be used to setup pool.
-For detailed minimum specifications and operating system that is usually Ubuntu/Linux, Install script for yiimp on Ubuntu Server 16.04 / 18.04 (use Tpruvot's Yiimp) USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 16.04 / 18.04 !
+For detailed minimum specifications and operating system that is usually Ubuntu/Linux, Install script for yiimp on Ubuntu Server 20.04 / 18.04 (use Tpruvot's Yiimp) USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 20.04 / 18.04 !

-Connect on your VPS =>
-Coleganet use a new theme and add mysql management inside the administration phpMyEdit-5.7.1.tar.gz
+For more strong pool in docker container visit the MAIN branch
+## INSTALL

 apt upgrade

-reboot
+sudo su''

-adduser pool (pool it's just an example...) adduser pool sudo su'' sudo apt -y install git git clone -b ubuntu https://github.com/Coleganet/Coleganet-Pool-Install.git cd Coleganet/Coleganet-Pool-Install bash install.sh
+sudo apt -y install git

+git clone -b ubuntu https://github.com/Coleganet/Coleganet-Pool-Install.git

+cd Coleganet/Coleganet-Pool-Install

+bash install.sh

 ‼️ Kudaraidee Install Sourcex :